zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

 * Zone: good-undel-8.basic02.xa
   * The name servers in delegation are dns1 and dns2.
   * There is no response from dns1 and dns2.
-  * The undelegated data has the same NS names with other IP.
+  * The NS in undelegated data use the same NS names with other IP addresses.
   * Else, the zone from undelegated data is set up as default.
   * Undelegated data:
     * dns1.good-undel-8.basic02.xa/IPv4